Raise your hand if you’ve ever dealt with a problematic hiring manager 🙋.

 - Bonus: if the role already exists and there are one or more counterparts, ask to speak to one of them.
 Sometimes hiring managers don’t quite understand the nuances that come with the role.
 This is especially true if the hiring manager(s) is in a managerial or director-level role and they’re hiring someone less senior.

-Maybe those list of questions to ask on the intake sesh are a tad overwhelming.
+Maybe those lists of questions to ask your hiring manager on the intake sesh are a tad overwhelming.
 If so, embrace it.
 That means the list is thorough and will guide you through a cohesive intake session and a smooth recruitment process.
 What questions do you find the most helpful on an intake call?
 Let us know in the comments!

 Recruitment Services at Qualigence International